jessielynlozano/FTW-DE-Groupings/journal/Chinook.md

 ## 1. Project Overview -

 - **Dataset Used:**
-  **Dataset:**Chinook music store
+  Dataset: Chinook music store

-  **Domain:**artists, albums, tracks, genres, playlist, media type, customer, employee, invoice, invoice line
+  Domain:artists, albums, tracks, genres, playlist, media type, customer, employee, invoice, invoice line

 - **Goal of the Exercise:**
   Convert the Chinook dataset into a dimensional model to answer business questions.
 After creating the schema, do the RCM pipeline.